Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Read the full review: Sony WF-1000XM3

 Cambridge Audio isn't just about hi-fi separates.
 The Melomania 1s are the company's first-ever true wireless earbuds and, for the money, they're pretty special.
 Available in Black or Stone, the in-ears come with their own pocketable carry case.
-It's a neat design and doubles as a charger adding an extra 36 hours of battery life to the nine hours you get when the in-ears are fully juiced.
+It's a neat design and doubles as a charger adding an extra 36 hours of battery life.
+Added to the nine hours you get when the in-ears are fully juiced, that works out at a whopping 45 hours.

 Read the full review: Cambridge Audio Melomania 1